Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Related Work

-In addition to the major differences mentioned above, our approach differs algorithmically from those of~\cite{contata,burst,synquid,leon}. \cite{synquid} uses refinement types to specify and synthesize recursive programs through top-down decomposition. \cite{leon} combines deductive synthesis rules with enumerative search to synthesize recursive programs from pre/post-conditions. \cite{burst} synthesizes recursive programs in a bottom-up fashion by exploiting angelic semantics and iteratively strengthening the specification. \cite{contata} synthesizes programs from general universally quantified specifications using constraint-annotated tree automata.
+In addition to the major differences mentioned above, our approach differs algorithmically from those of~\cite{contata,burst,synquid,leon}. \cite{synquid} uses refinement types to specify and synthesize recursive programs through top-down decomposition. \cite{leon} combines deductive synthesis rules with enumerative search to synthesize recursive programs from pre/post-conditions. \cite{burst} synthesizes recursive programs in a bottom-up fashion by exploiting angelic semantics and iteratively strengthening the specification. \cite{contata} synthesizes programs from general universally quantified specifications using constraint-annotated tree automata. ~\cite{ItzhakyPPRS21} uses deductive synthesis techniques whereas we use {\em counterexample-guided, inductive} synthesis techniques.
+The backtracking approach of~\cite{NeoPLDI2018} is similar to ours.~\cite{NeoPLDI2018} explores the space of candidate programs by constructing derivations from a grammar.
+When they backtrack, they ``undo'' derivation steps.
+Our algorithm, on the other hand, backtracks by discarding the expression used to fill a hole in the sketch.
+I.e., we explore a Cartesian product of hole-filling expressions, while~\cite{NeoPLDI2018} explores a tree of derivations.